 This post may contain affiliate links.

 When my kids were smaller, we picked strawberries every year.
 It was an event we looked forward too every spring.
-Our favorite pesticide free strawberry farm was about 45 minutes away so we made a day of it.
-We would spend the morning picking tons of strawberries, eat a picnic lunch, and make strawberry treats after nap time.
+Our favorite pesticide-free strawberry farm was about 45 minutes away, so we made a day of it.
+We would spend the morning picking pounds of strawberries, eat a picnic lunch, and make strawberry treats after nap time.

 This tradition stopped when we moved to Washington 3 years ago.
 There are strawberry farms, but the season is incredibly short.
 Besides, we had a big beautiful yard that was perfect for gardening.
 We grew our own sweet little strawberries and the kids would snack on them fresh from the garden.
 While we enjoyed growing strawberries, I felt like something was missing.
 Our tradition had been interrupted.